apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

  --- | --- | --- | ---
 | `v` | `1.0` | Retrieves the underlying JCR node from the [version history](https://docs.adobe.com/docs/en/spec/jcr/2.0/15_Versioning.html) leveraging the version label given in the value. | [SLING-848](https://issues.apache.org/jira/browse/SLING-848)

+#### Main Binary Property

+The main binary property (i.e. the one being exposed by `Resource.adaptTo(InputStream.class)`) is determined like follows:

+1. `jcr:data` is such a property exists, otherwise
+2. the primary item of the underlying node (as defined by [Node.getPrimaryItem()](https://docs.adobe.com/docs/en/spec/jsr170/javadocs/jcr-2.0/javax/jcr/Node.html#getPrimaryItem())).

+For node type `nt:file` the property is looked up in the child node `jcr:content` for both cases.
+For all other node types it is looked up in the underlying node of the current resource.

 ### Bundle-based Resources